storacha/docs/src/pages/quickstart.md

 Congratulations!
 You've just covered the basics of Storacha.
 To learn more, take a look at these useful resources:

-- For a deep dive into storing files, including using the Javascript client to do so, visit the [Upload how-to guide](/how-to/upload).
+- For a deep dive into storing files, including using the Javascript client to do so, visit the [How to Upload guide](/how-to/upload).
-- Read more about the power of [UCANs and IPFS](/concepts/ucans-and-storacha), and learn about the various options to integrate Storacha with your application.
+- Read and learn about the power of [UCANs and IPFS](/concepts/ucans-and-storacha) and the various options to integrate Storacha with your application.

 <!-- - Try out our image gallery example to see how easy it is to take advantage of these decentralized protocols using Storacha.
 - Visit the reference API section for more details on what else you can do with the Storacha client and how to integrate it into your own projects. -->